aws-amplify/amplify-cli/packages/graphql-transform/Readme.md

 This package implements any directives related to authN or authZ workflows.
 Out of the box, it configures an *Amazon Cognito UserPool* and implements the **@auth** directive.

-**graphql-transform-cli**

-This package implements a bare bones and easy to use CLI for interacting with the model transform.
-It can be used as an example of how to call into the transform and can also be used for simple debugging.

 **graphql-transformer-e2e-tests**

 This pacakge implements end-to-end tests for the transform libraries.
 It builds an API with the transform, deploys it via CloudFormation, and hits the AppSync data plane to test all generated code paths.